vmware/vic/tests/test-cases/Group6-VIC-Machine/6-7-Create-Network.md

    and management networks

 # Test Steps
-1. Create with static IP address for managment network and specify client, external, and management networks to be on the same port group
+1. Create with static IP address for management network and specify client, external, and management networks to be on the same port group
 2. Verify debug output shows specified static IP address correctly assigned and copied to client and external management networks